The Legend of Hell House: Home media

+On 26 August 2014, the Shout!
+Factory label Scream Factory released the film on Blu-ray.
+The release includes a 30-minute interview with director John Hough, a commentary track by actress Pamela Franklin, a stills gallery, the original theatrical trailer, radio ads, and reversible cover art featuring the theatrical artwork and customized artwork for the Blu-ray release.

+Reception

 Critical response

-Critical response to The Legend of Hell House varied.
+Kevin Thomas of the Los Angeles Times praised the film as "darkly elegant" and "excellent in every aspect", as well as characterizeing Hough's direction as "stylish and masterful."
+Perry Stewart of the Fort Worth Star-Telegram praised the film's performances, "well-paced direction", and musical score, as well as noting it as faithful to the source novel.
+Joe Baltake of the Philadelphia Daily News also gave the film a favorable review, describing it as "brooding, well-paced, and highly literate and subtle in its approach," adding that Matheson's screenplay is "believable throughout."

+Judy Rousuck of the Cleveland Press was alternately unimpressed by the film, characterizing it as plodding and describing it as "the least spine-tingling thriller imaginable."

 In 1976, Roger Ebert wrote in his review of Burnt Offerings, another movie about a haunted house, that "The Legend of Hell House brought out the fun in this sort of material very well."
 In his 2002 Movie & Video Guide, Leonard Maltin gave the film three of four stars and called it "Not the usual ghost story, and certain to curl a few hairs."
-The Time Out Company called the film disappointing, but it approved of Pamela Franklin's performance.
-TV Guide stated that "While director John Hough does a fine job with the things-that-go-bump-in-the-night aspects of the material, he fails to breathe any life into Richard Matheson's woefully underdeveloped screenplay."
+Time Out called the film disappointing but approved of Pamela Franklin's performance.
+TV Guide stated, "While director John Hough does a fine job with the things-that-go-bump-in-the-night aspects of the material, he fails to breathe any life into Richard Matheson's woefully underdeveloped screenplay."